wmde/wikibase-release-pipeline/deploy/README.md

 The first start can take a couple of minutes.
 You can check the status of the stack by running `docker ps` from another terminal.
 When your WBS Deploy instance is ready, the `wbs-deploy-wikibase-1` container will be marked `healthy`.

 🎉 Congratulations!
-You can now access your instance via https://wikibase.example.
-Make sure to adjust your domain name accordingly.
+You can now access your instance via your domain name.

 > [!NOTE]
 > If anything goes wrong, you can run `docker logs <CONTAINER_NAME>` to see some helpful error messages.
 In case you run into some issues in this step, please make sure to [reset the configuration](#resetting-the-configuration) after fixing the error.